yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Conditional

 ??? example  "&lt;every [positiveAmount] turns&gt;"
+	Note this will always be true on turn 0, no matter the starting Era
 	Example: "&lt;every [3] turns&gt;"

 	Applicable to: Conditional

 ??? example  "&lt;before [amount] turns&gt;"
+	This excludes the specified turn number.
+Note turns are not adjusted for advanced starting Eras
 	Example: "&lt;before [3] turns&gt;"

 	Applicable to: Conditional

 ??? example  "&lt;after [amount] turns&gt;"
+	This includes the specified turn number.
+Note turns are not adjusted for advanced starting Eras
 	Example: "&lt;after [3] turns&gt;"

+	Applicable to: Conditional

+??? example  "&lt;every [positiveAmount] years&gt;"
+	Tests true when a multiple of game years, as defined in Speeds.json and adjusted by starting Era, has been reached or passed by the current turn.
+Always true for Speed.startYear
+	Example: "&lt;every [3] years&gt;"

+	Applicable to: Conditional

+??? example  "&lt;before the year [amount]&gt;"
+	Example: "&lt;before the year [3]&gt;"

+	Applicable to: Conditional

+??? example  "&lt;starting with the year [amount]&gt;"
+	Example: "&lt;starting with the year [3]&gt;"

 	Applicable to: Conditional